ECHOES of EXPLORERS

 The Franklin Expedition

-The Franklin expedition, led by Sir John Franklin, departed England in 1845 with two ships, HMS Erebus and HMS Terror, in search of the Northwest Passage.
+The British Naval Northwest Passage Expedition, led by Sir John Franklin, departed England in 1845 with two ships, HMS Erebus and HMS Terror, in search of the Northwest Passage.
 King William Island played a crucial role in the expedition's tragic fate.
 In September 1846, both ships became trapped in ice off the northwest corner of King William Island, where they remained for over a year.

 King William Island became the focal point of the expedition's demise.
 Franklin died on June 11, 1847, while the ships were still trapped.
 By April 1848, the surviving crew abandoned the vessels and attempted to march south across the island towards the Canadian mainland.
 The island's harsh environment and lack of resources contributed to the crew's suffering, with many perishing on its shores.